Last Updated on

 If you’re earning an online masters in history, you likely know that Texas and Hawaii are the only two states to have been their own countries.
 Hawaii was the only one to have its own royal family.
 Iolani Palace, home to King Kalakaua and Queen Liliuokalani, is located in Honolulu.
 For those studying military history, Pearl Harbor is a must-see.
 You could take the Pali Highway to the Queen Emma Summer Palace, where one of the last Hawaiian nobles lived.
 The Kaniakapupu ruins were once King Kamehameha the Second’s summer home.
 The city boasts a number of Polynesian themed venues and museums in the city itself and has tons of museums and exhibitions on the tiny island’s long history.

-Each of these cities has a little something to offer and should be an absolute delight for any history lover or student.
+Each of these cities has a little something to offer and should be an absolute delight for any history student or history lover.